P.S. Your Cat Is Dead: 1975 Broadway production

 After five previews, the Broadway production, directed by Vivian Matalon, opened on April 7, 1975, at the John Golden Theatre, where it ran for 16 performances.
 The cast included Keir Dullea as Jimmy, Tony Musante as Vito, and Jennifer Warren as Kate.

 After rewrites in the early summer of 1975, the play opened at the Montgomery Playhouse in San Francisco that July with Robert Foxworth as Jimmy and Jeff Druce as Vito.
 Actor and LGBTQ activist Sal Mineo played Vito from November 1975 to January 1976.
 He was preparing for the Los Angeles run in February 1976, but he was murdered at his West Hollywood apartment on February 12 by a drug addict, a week before it was slated to open.
 The play opened at the Westwood Playhouse in Los Angeles on February 22 with Keir Dullea returning as Jimmy and Jeff Druce reprising his role of Vito at the last minute.

 During his acceptance speech for the Tony Award that he received for A Chorus Line on April 16, 1976, Kirkwood stated the following:

 "As A Chorus Line was previewing at the Newman Theater, I had a little ditty open on Broadway about a month before called P.S.
 Your Cat Is Dead.

 It was greeted by some of the critics as if I'd dramatized the Black Plague.
 It's been rewritten.
 It's got a whole new life on the coast, so it's alive and well."

-The play opened off-Broadway in March of 1978 at the Promenade.
+The play opened off-Broadway in March 1978 at the Promenade.
 By July of that year, it had moved to Circle in the Square Theatre.